nishcheysingla/Credit-card-approval-prediction/README.md

 Key findings: People with the highest income, and who have at least one partner, are more likely to be approved for a credit card.

-## Business problem
-This app predicts if an applicant will be approved for a credit card or not.
-Each time there is a hard enquiry your credit score is affected negatively.
-This app predict the probability of being approved without affecting your credit score.
-This app can be used by applicant who wants to find out if they will be approved for a credit card without affecting their credit score.

 ## Data source

 - [Kaggle credit card approval prediction](https://www.kaggle.com/rikdifos/credit-card-approval-prediction)